HPC-SimTools/IPS-framework/doc/user_guides/basic_guide.rst

   A *port* is a category of component that can be implemented by different component implementations, i.e., components that wrap codes that different mathematical models of the same phenomenon.
 Each component that has the same port must implement the same interface (i.e., implement functions with the same names - in the IPS all components implement "init", "step", and "finalize"), and provide the same functionality in a coupled simulation.
 In most cases, this means that it updates the same values in the plasma state.
 Drivers use the port name of a component to obtain a reference for that component at run time, as specified in the configuration file.

 **Services**
   The framework *services* provide APIs for setting up the simulation, and managing data, resources, tasks, component invocations, access to configuration data and communication via an event service during execution.
-For more details, see our published :doc:`papers <../pubs>`, :doc:`IPS developer documentation <../developer_guides/developer_guides>` and :doc:`code listings <../the_code>`.
+For more details, see :doc:`code listings <../the_code>`.
 Component writers should check out the :ref:`services API <api_section>` for relevant services and tips on how to use them.

 **Data files**
   Each component specifies the input and output *data files* it needs for a given simulation.
 These file names and locations are used to stage data in and out for each time step.
 Note that these are not the same as the *plasma state files*, in that *data files* are component local (and thus private).